Taupō: Economy

-Sporting events
+Taupō has a McDonald's with a decommissioned Douglas DC-3 attached to the store.
+The fast food outlet has seating inside the plane's structure.

+Governance

+The Taupō district council provides local government services for Taupō.
+Taupō is part of the Taupō electorate and the current member of parliament (as of 2023) is Louise Upston.

+Museum

+The Taupō museum is located in the centre of the town on Story Place.
+It has displays including about the Ngāti Tūwharetoa, a Wharenui (Māori Meeting House) which was carved locally between 1927 and 1928, a moa skeleton and a caravan filled with local memorabilia from the late 1950s and early 1960s.
+There are also displays about volcanos and art galleries.

+Sports and recreation

 Regular sporting events in Taupō include Ironman New Zealand, the Lake Taupō Cycle Challenge and the Great Lake Relay (established in 1995).
 The Lake Taupō Cycle Challenge has about 5,000 riders.
 The Oxfam Trailwalker has been held in Taupō several times.
 In 2006 Taupō was also the location of the off-road motorcycle event FIM International Six Day Enduro.

+Mountain biking

 The International Mountain Bicycling Association has designated the mountain biking trails at Bike Taupō as a silver-level IMBA Ride Center.
 Ride Centers are the IMBA's strongest endorsement of a trail experience.